agudym/watchdog/README.md

     {
         // How often the watchdog can bother via Telegram "bot_warning_timeout" : 30,
-        // The secret token received from the @BotFather "token" : "1234567890:AaBbCcDdEeFfGg123AaBbCcDdEeFfGg",
+        // The SECRET! token received from the @BotFather "token" : "1234567890:AaBbCcDdEeFfGg123AaBbCcDdEeFfGg",
         // Your bot-chat identifier (aquired from bot.py) "chat_id" : "987654321"